Oskar (wrestler): Young Lion and European excursions (2022–2025)

 On 20 November 2022, at Historic X-Over, Münchow made his NJPW debut under the ring name Oskar Leube.
-At the event, Leube, Kosei Fujita, Yuto Nakashima, Ryohei Oiwa lost to Alex Coughlin, Clark Connors, Gabriel Kidd and Kevin Knight.
+At the event, Leube, Kosei Fujita, Nakashima, Ryohei Oiwa lost to Alex Coughlin, Clark Connors, Gabriel Kidd and Kevin Knight.
 Three days later, at night two of the Super Junior Tag League, Leube had his first win in NJPW when he teamed up with Fujita to defeat Oiwa and Nakashima.
-Throughout 2023, Leube would continue to wrestle primary in the undercard and opening matches as a Young Lion as he gained experience.
-At New Year's Dash 2024, he had his final match as a Young Lion in New Japan as it was announced he was going on excursion with Yuto Nakashima.
-The two would go to Europe where they would begin competing in promotions such as RevPro Wrestling.
-The duo would go by the tag team name "Young Blood".
+Throughout 2023, Leube would continue to wrestle primary in the undercard and opening matches as a Young Lion as he gained experience, and during that time, he and Nakashima would regularly team up, and soon the duo would go by the tag team name Young Blood.
+At New Year's Dash 2024, he had his final match as a Young Lion in New Japan where he and Nakashima lost to then IWGP Tag Team Champions and Strong Openweight Tag Champions in Hikuleo and El Phantasmo, as it was announced he was going on excursion together with Nakashima.
+The two would go to Europe where they would begin competing in promotions such as RevPro Wrestling and Oskar's old home promotion in wXw.